-In addition to electronic journals and e-books, Oxford provides access to a wide variety of databases and online services, including dictionaries, citation indexes, bibliographical and biographical reference works, periodicals indexing services and full-text databases.OxLip+ is the main gateway to Oxford's electronic resources.
-It can be accessed in the EFL through our computers in the Main Library.
-Library staff will be pleased to help you with your searches.
+In addition to electronic journals and e-books, Oxford provides access to a wide variety of databases and online services, including dictionaries, citation indexes, bibliographical and biographical reference works, periodicals indexing services and full-text databases.Databases A-Z is the main gateway to Oxford's electronic resources.
+As well as this A-Z guide you can browse, you will be able to find links to all resources via SOLO.

 Brief descriptions of the most popular services for English are also given below.
 Our English LibGuide also has further information on online resources, including subject-specific guides.

 The MLA indexes articles published in over 4,400 Humanities journals from 1926 to the present.
 You can search for articles by author, subject or title, and complex combined keyword searches are also possible.
 For more guidance on using this resource, try working through ProQuest's MLA International Bibliography Demo.

 LION offers online searching of an extensive range of full-text literary works from all periods.
 It can be used for stylistic comparison, word-finding, textual analysis, as an online concordance and for simply reading texts.